Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Reading between the lines

-• Managing emotional fallout from breakdowns
+• Managing emotional fallout from unclear decisions

 Why Poor Communication in Leadership Teams Multiplies the Problem

-Employee Engagement and the Cost of Disengagement
+Engagement, Disengagement, and the Cost of Silence

 Disengaged employees rarely start disengaged.